Economics

 ECON 201-0 Introduction to Macroeconomics (1 Unit) An introduction to economics with emphasis on macroeconomics.
 Topics include: scarcity and choice, elements of supply and demand, inflation, unemployment, recessions, booms, fiscal and monetary policy, international balance of payments, and budget deficits.
 Prerequisite: basic algebra and graphing.
 Social Behavioral Sciences Distro Area Social and Behavioral Science Foundational Discipl

-ECON 201-MG Midquarter Study Group: ECON 201 Introduction to Macroeconomics (0 Unit) Peer-guided study group for students enrolled in ECON 201-0.
-Meets weekly, starting at midquarter, in small groups with a peer facilitator to collaboratively review material, solve practice problems, and clarify concepts.
+ECON 201-MG Mentored Study Program (0 Unit) Study sessions facilitated by undergraduate peer leaders, for students enrolled in ECON 201.
+Meets weekly in small groups to collaboratively review material, solve practice problems, clarify concepts, and enhance study strategies.
 Enrollment optional.
 Graded S/U.

 ECON 201-SG Peer-Guided Study Group: Introduction to Macroeconomics (0 Unit) Peer-guided study group for students enrolled in ECON 201-0.
 Meets weekly in small groups, along with a peer facilitator, to collaboratively review material, work through practice problems, and clarify course concepts.
 Enrollment optional.
 Graded S/U.